Zorg Zonder Grenzen

 Feels caught between two cultures: Dutch society and family’s cultural/religious expectations.

-Hesitant to seek therapy due to stigma around mental health in her community.
+Is hesitant to seek therapy because of the stigma around mental health in her community.

-Worries a therapist may not understand her faith or the importance of religion in her daily life.
+Worries a therapist may not understand her faith or the importance of religion in her life.

 design